hypertool/hypertool/docs/introduction/installation.md

 -   Node.js (v15, v16)
 -   Yarn

+> NOTE: As of now, Node.js 17.x is unsupported.

 ### Cloning the source code

 You can find the source code for Hypertool on [GitHub](https://github.com/hypertool/hypertool).